foo-dogsquared/freebies-hunt-api/src/list.md

 ## Design
 ### Includes a plethora of resources for you to be able to design and create visual aids and illustrations. | paintbrush | #e67f0d
+- [Awesome Design (by *gztchan*)](https://github.com/gztchan/awesome-design) | An [awesome](https://github.com/sindresorhus/awesome) list of design-related resources for you to explore more of it, if you're looking for more.
 - [Canva](https://www.canva.com/) | Why not create your own creative designs.
 - [Coolors](https://coolors.co/) | **(My go-to color scheme generator.)** An intuitive color scheme generator.
 - [draw.io](https://draw.io) | **(I recommend this a lot if you want to design some visual aid.
 Also comes with desktop versions though I don't really recommend it as it's mostly the same except you run it in the desktop.)** A web-based online diagram and flowchart maker software.
 - [Figma](https://www.figma.com/) | **(Recommended for designing and prototyping apps.)** Basically, a FREE web-based version of Adobe XD.
 - [GIMP](https://www.gimp.org/) | **(Yup, this is basically a viable free replacement for Photoshop)** A free and open source photo editor similar to Adobe's Photoshop.
 You can view its source code right [here](https://gitlab.gnome.org/GNOME/gimp).
 - [Inkscape](https://inkscape.org/) | **(Yup, this is basically a viable free replacement for Illustrator.)** A free and open source vector illustration tool similar to Adobe's Illustrator.
 If you're interested in seeing the source code for yourself, you can view it [here](https://gitlab.com/inkscape/inkscape).
+- [Krita](https://krita.org/en/) | A professional free and open source program for professionals, I think.
+It is available on the major desktop platforms: Windows, Mac OS, and Linux.
+If you want to visit the repo yourself, you can visit it from their [GitHub repo](https://github.com/KDE/krita).

 ## Content Delivery Networks (CDN)
 ### Included here are some of the businesses that provides a quick way to fetch your project resources. | cdn | #b0fe76